8Bit1Byte/8Bit1Byte/README.md

 </p>

-- 💻 I’m currently learning everything and working on projects
+- 💻 I’m currently learning everything releated to Deep Neural Network and working on projects
-- 👓 I’m specificaly working on Advance ML for virtullization of "Brain Thinking"
+- 👓 I’m specificaly working on Advance ML for virtullization of "How Brain Thinks???"
 - 🤝 I love to collaborate on ML project and work in Team
 - ⚡ Fun fact: Coding builds, logical mind.
 So start learning how to code 😜